zlsa/zlsadesign.com/content/article/reports-from-the-orion-arm/disappearance-of-the-emissary.md

 "Job's done!" he shouts back.
 "Let's debark and give the signal."

+The air in the cargo deck had the sharp metallic tang of stainless steel exposed to hard vacuum, and I was happy to get out of this ship.
 Matta and I make our way through the grid of pallets to the cargo door.
 It's a beacon of light compared to the gritty darkness of the cargo bay.
 Like most atmo ships, Xon couldn't afford the mass penalty of lights, so we had to wear headlamps to secure the pallets.